MikaGeebelen/Flow-Fields/README.md

  scalability:
  - Increasing the pathfinders doesn't reduce efficiency too much.
- - Increasing map size creates larger lag spikes when changing target or envirement since the heatmap and vector field need to be regenerated.
+ - Regenerating the heatmap and vector fields on large maps causes performance drops.

  ![](Images/1500Pathfinders.PNG)

 ## Conclusion
 Flow Fields are a very good way to do pathfinding for a lot of pathfinders.
 It scales well when increasing the amount of pathfinders.
-It does create spikes of lag if we use a large map and recalculate the target or change the envirement.
+Scaling the map does generate performance drops when changing the target or the environment, because calculating the heatmap and the vector field takes longer.

 If you need a large group of pathfinders to go somewhere, this is a great way to use flow fields.